Who in their right mind wants to be in the kitchen cooking? That’s right, no one.

 Then, in a miracle of nature, these salmon will return homeward, finding unerringly the exact river in which they were spawned.

-As they return, they are caught by local fisherman and so begins the process of preparation for smoking.
+As they return, they are caught by local fishermen and so begins the process of preparation for smoking.

 The salmon is filleted and trimmed by hand.
 It is then salted and rinsed many times in natural spring water.
 Once prepared, the salmon fillets are smoked in a specially designed oven using smoldering oak chips for several hours.